fylgja/site/src/components/container.md

 <div class="container">..</div>
 ```

-The container is pretty straight forward.
+The container is pretty straight forward,
-But its power is found in its customization via CSS variables.
+its power is found in its customization via CSS variables.

 Allowing for smaller of bigger containers when needed.

-A more content max width based solution can be made via;
+A more content max width based solution, can be made via;

 ```html
 <div class="container" style="--container-size: 65ch;">..</div>
 ```

-Making your text better readable for your users when needed.
+Making your content better readable for your users when needed.

 ## Config

-As with almost all of our components.
+As with almost all of our components,
 CSS variables can be configured to add your own look/style.

-Want direct control on the base styles.
+Want direct control on the base styles,
-Down here are the following SCSS variables can you modify.
+Here are the following SCSS variables can you modify.

 ```scss
 $container-size: 1280px !default;